encointer/book/src/Gesell local setup (non-docker).md

 ```console
 ./target/release/encointer-node-notee --dev --tmp --enable-offchain-indexing true --ws-port 9945 --rpc-methods unsafe
 ```
-note that --tmp is responsible for erasing all previous data and start node at block 0, offchain-indexing is needed for the custom rpc `communities_getAll` and
+Note that --tmp is responsible for erasing all previous data and start node at block 0, offchain-indexing is needed for the custom rpc `communities_getAll` and
 `--rpc-methods unsafe` is needed for the bazaar's business and offering aggregation rpcs.
 The node is by default listening on port 9944, but you can add the option --ws-port xxxx to configure the node to listen to port xxxx.